FrancescaSrc/deep_reinforcement_learning_projects/report.md

 - LR = 5e-4               # learning rate
 - UPDATE_EVERY = 4        # how often to update the network

 I have tested different hyperparameters combinations but this one gave the best results, it is the basic combination provided in a previous lesson.
-I did many experiments changing values the eps_decay, eps_end during training and decreasing the eps_decay during training gave good results.
+I did many experiments changing values the eps_decay, eps_end and decreasing the eps_decay during training gave good results.
 The decreasing epsilon value was clearly giving the agent a way to learn more.

 ### The experiments and hyperparameters